kimbjerge/insectDCT/README_detection_datasets.txt

 ================
 Pollinator Watch:
-27/9 - 2029
+27/9 - 2025
 ================

 Selected images with: insectsDCT/Create-PollNI-dataset.py

-Using random selected images from camera systems S2, S3 and S4 Selected random images based on hierarchical classifier with detector V3 and classifier V3:
+Using random selected images from camera systems S2, S3 and S4 (collected in 2020) Selected random images based on hierarchical classifier with detector V3 and classifier V3:

 3x600 images that contain insect